-Fergal O'Leary's term as Member ended on the 17th July 2021.
-Conor Blackwell was appointed as a temporary Member from the 1st October 2021 to the 9th January 2022 and did not attend the ARC meeting while he was a Member.
-Isolde Goggin retired as Chairperson on the 3rd October 2021.
-Jeremy Godfrey started his term as Chairperson on the 1st January 2022. Úna Butler started her term as a Member of the CCPC on the 10th January 2022.
+Jeremy Godfrey's term as Chairperson ended on 12 February 2023.
+Patrick Kenny was appointed as Interim Chairperson from 9 May 2023 to 2 August 2023.
+Brian McHugh was appointed as Chairperson on 2 August 2023.
+Conor Blackwell was appointed as a temporary Member from the 1 October 2021 to the 9 January 2022 and did not attend the ARC meeting while he was a Member.
+Jeremy Godfrey started his term as Chairperson on the 1 January 2022. Úna Butler started her term as a Member of the Commission on the 10 January 2022.
+Kevin O'Brien started his term as a Member of the Commission on the 22 August 2022.
+Jimmy Murphy resigned as member of the ARC in June 2022.
+Eilis Quinlan was appointed to the ARC in October 2022.

-&lt;sup>1 Conor Blackwell was temporarily assigned as a Member of the CCPC by the Department of Enterprise, Trade and Employment from the 1st October 2021 to the 9th January 2022.
+1 Conor Blackwell was temporarily assigned as a Member of the CCPC by the Department of Enterprise, Trade and Employment from the 1 October 2021 to the 9 January 2022.